 Making stickers is a fun, easy way to customize all sorts of things.
 You can make your own stickers with a few simple supplies and some creativity.
+You can even make them from an iPad!
 Your homemade stickers will be great for crafts, hobbies, or even to sell.

 Here’s what you need to make stickers: